 If you’re a Medicinal Cannabis patient in the beautiful state of Hawaii, you already have something to look forward to in 2021.
 Governor David Ige signed legislation that will allow patients to have access to cannabis-infused edibles.
 Patients enrolled in the state’s medical cannabis access program will be able to purchase THC-infused edible products from licensed dispensaries for the first time under legislation.

-Marijuana is illegal for recreational use by anyone in the sate, Hawaii implemented a Medical Cannabis program 20 years ago this allowed cardholders to possess and grow their own Marijuana or appoint a caretaker to do so.
+Weed is illegal for recreational use by anyone in the sate, Hawaii implemented a Medical Marijuana program 20 years ago this allowed cardholders to possess and grow their own Marijuana or appoint a caretaker to do so.
 At that time there were still no dispensaries or a legal market of any kind to purchase directly from.

-The House Bill 2097 allows licensed medical cannabis dispensaries in Hawaii “to manufacture and distribute THC infused edible cannabis products.”
+The House Bill 2097 allows licensed medical dispensaries in Hawaii “to manufacture and distribute THC infused edibles.”
 The Hawaii Department of Health will administer the development of rules on the production, labeling and packaging of cannabis-infused edibles.